ryanfox/retread/README.md

     $ pip install -r requirements.txt

 ## Usage

-The simplest way - just process a video file:
+### Quickstart

     $ python retread.py my_video.mp4 > scores.json

+Open `bar.html` in a browser to see the data plotted.

+### Advanced usage
+Process a video file:

+    $ python retread.py my_video.mp4 > scores.json

+`scores.json` will contain a list of integers, where each element is the number of duplicates that frame had in the original.

 Processing a video can take a while - several minutes for a feature-length file.
 There are a lot of frames to analyze!
-Once it's done, open `bar.html` in a web browser to view the results.
-It will look for a file named `scores.json` to populate data.

-Save hashes for faster re-use later:
+If you want to reprocess the same video without waiting, you can use the flag `-s` (for "save") to save the hashes for later:

     $ python retread.py -s my_video.mp4 > scores.json

-Reuse saved hashes:
+The hashes will be saved in `my_video.mp4.json`.  retread will overwrite the file if it already exists.

+To reuse saved hashes, use the flag `-u` (for "use"):

     $ python retread.py -u my_video.mp4.json > scores.json

+This will read the saved hashes (much faster than re-processing the whole video), do the duplicate analysis, and write the duplicate counts to standard out as usual.

+To see what the most-duplicated frames are, you can save a jpeg image of the N most common frames.
+Use the flag `-c` (for "common"):

+    $ python retread.py -c 5 my_video.mp4 > scores.json
+    $ ls
+    0.jpg
+    1.jpg
+    2.jpg
+    3.jpg
+    4.jpg
+    my_video.mp4
+    [etc...]

-Save the N most common frames (can be combined with `-u`, but still need to specify file):
+This can be combined with `-u`, but you still need to specify the video file):

     $ python retread.py -u my_video.mp4.json -c 5 my_video.mp4 > scores.json
     $ ls